Kimsec/AutoAccept-CS2/README.md

 1. Launch the application.
 2. Adjust settings as needed through the "Settings" menu.
 3. The application start searching for "Accept" button on launch
-4. Click the "Start" button to begin searching for matches.
+4. Click the "Start" button to begin searching for matches if "Status: Not running".

 ### Settings